 According to the Consumer Product Safety Commission, an average of more than 36 million people per year seek medical attention for injuries related to consumer products.
 If a defective product left you with injuries, you deserve an attorney who will stand up to big corporations to get you the compensation you deserve.
-The attorneys of Kovacich Snipes, P.C. have worked for over 30 years to hold the manufacturers and sellers of dangerous products responsible for the injuries they cause.
+The attorneys of Kovacich Snipes Johnson, P.C. have worked for over 30 years to hold the manufacturers and sellers of dangerous products responsible for the injuries they cause.

 Manufacturers, distributors, and sellers of products to the public have an obligation to deliver goods free of dangerous defects.
 When a defective product causes an injury, those companies that manufacture and distribute the product are liable for the harm done by their products.